kanna-sakthi27/zabbix-addon-zendesk/README.md

 This code was writen to create/update/close tickets in zendesk on based on mentioned trigger IDs

 ## Requirments
+1. Zabbix 4.0+, but should be working with lesser version also
 1. jq installed on zabbix server
 2. Listed down the triger IDs
 3. Zendesk API token/ Zabbix creds